 You can also connect to the internet via mobile phones using GPRS or EDGE which is slightly faster, but only running at a maximum of 256Kb.
 The closer you are to the signal tower the better your connection will be.

 True Corp and AIS are now offering 3G in Hua Hin which can be purchased on a monthly basis for enabled devices.
 Signal varies depending on proximity to town centre, more info on True internet services in Hua Hin can be found here:

 If you want to test your connection speed remember to use an international server such as the one suggested below.
 The Thai technicians will test your connection on a local internet speed test server which of course will read higher.

-Unfortunately reports of internet censorship in Thailand have been on the increase recently however this is unlikely to affect you as the primary targets are local websites, adult sites, and websites promoting illegal activities in Thailand.
+Unfortunately reports of internet censorship in Thailand have been on the increase recently so you may find some website frustratingly slow to access.
+Thailand is currently working on a China-style firewall to filter all web traffic and censor what they deem inappropriate.
+This causes slow service, DNS errors, and frequent time-outs.
 Many of the providers have also blocked P2P file sharing networks such as Bit Torrent.

 In an effort to reduce spam they have also blocked SMTP port 25 which will only affect you if you use your own domain name for email.
 You will not be able to send mail unless you use the SMTP server of your provider, those that use Hotmail, Yahoo!, Aol, Gmail or any other web based email will not be affected.

 CAT and TOT mail servers often get blacklisted by Spamhaus and other global spam monitors so try to avoid sending email using them.
 You will need to contact your hosting provider to enable sending email using your own domain and ports other than the standard ones.